 3. Zucchini Pea and Corn Puree

 Does your child have tooth problems?
-Let him munch on this amazing dish.
+Let him have this fantastic dish.

 - Two small courgettes